Prepping your workload for the bank holiday weekend

 - Enjoy your weekend!

 The best way to prep for a shorter week with the usual workload is to feel refreshed and, most importantly, to feel as though whatever you got up to was worth what Tuesday will throw at you.
-So enjoy yourself – you’ll have to wait for October for the next one!
+So enjoy yourself!
+While we are lucky in Ireland to get so many bank holidays they feel far and in between once you are settled into your company!